MENTAL HEALTH INEQUITIES

-In collaboration with The Village Community Garden and Learning Center, I am the principal academic investigator on a community-based participatory research project to understand the role of organized garden projects (Pudup 2008) in decreasing food insecurity and facilitating resilience in diverse groups in Rochester.
-In addition to mapping psychosocial benefits, examining which forms of resilience are possible in community-based agricultural projects helps us address an important gap in academic literature.
+In collaboration with The Village Community Garden and Learning Center, I am the principal academic investigator on a campus-community participatory learning initiative to understand the role of organized garden projects in decreasing food insecurity and facilitating resilience in diverse groups in Rochester.
 Using a mixed-method approach, we are examining the experiences of two communities in Rochester: current and new growers with VCGLC plots, and University of Minnesota-Rochester (UMR) students who currently supplement their vegetable and fruit intake with the help of the student food pantry.
-Data collected will help us accomplish two things:
+The community garden serves as a community learning laboratory for several UMR initiatives.